 DomainEvent is an abstract record:

-public abstract record DomainEvent( Guid EventId, DateTimeOffset OccurredOnUtc, Guid?
-CorrelationId = null, Guid?
-TenantId = null) : IDomainEvent{ public static T Create<T>(Func<Guid, DateTimeOffset, T> factory) => factory(Guid.NewGuid(), DateTimeOffset.UtcNow);}Concrete events inherit it:
+public abstract record DomainEvent( Guid EventId, DateTimeOffset OccurredOnUtc, string?
+CorrelationId = null, string?
+TenantId = null) : IDomainEvent{ public static T Create<T>(Func<Guid, DateTimeOffset, T> factory) where T : DomainEvent => factory(Guid.NewGuid(), DateTimeOffset.UtcNow);}Concrete events inherit it (this one is real, from Catalog):

 Current-user + request context